All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Introduction

 MCR and the Rashomon effect become especially relevant in the context of criminal recidivism prediction.
 Proprietary recidivism risk models trained from criminal records data are increasingly being used in U.S. courtrooms.
 One concern is that these models may be relying on information that would otherwise be considered unacceptable (for example, race, sex, or proxies for these variables), in order to estimate recidivism risk.
 The relevant models are often proprietary, and cannot be studied directly.
 Still, in cases where the predictions made by these models are publicly available, it may be possible to identify alternative prediction models that are sufficiently similar to the proprietary model of interest.

-In this paper, we specifically consider the proprietary model COMPAS (Correctional Offender Management Profiling for Alternative Sanctions), developed by the company Equivant (formerly known as Northpointe).
-Our goal is to estimate how much COMPAS relies on either race, sex, or proxies for these variables not measured in our dataset.
+In this paper, we specifically consider the proprietary model COMPAS (Correctional Offender Management Profiling for Alternative Sanctions), developed by the company Northpointe Inc. (subsequently, in 2017, Northpointe Inc., Courtview Justice Solutions Inc., and Constellation Justice Systems Inc. joined together under the name Equivant).
+Our goal is to estimate how much COMPAS relies on either race, sex, or proxies for these variables not measured in our data set.
 To this end, we apply a broad class of flexible, kernel-based prediction models to predict COMPAS score.
 In this setting, the MCR interval reflects the highest and lowest degree to which any prediction model in our class can rely on race and sex while still predicting COMPAS score relatively accurately.
 Equipped with MCR, we can relax the common assumption of being able to correctly specify the unknown model of interest (here, COMPAS) up to a parametric form.
 Instead, rather than assuming that the COMPAS model itself is contained in our class, we assume that our class contains at least one well-performing alternative model that relies on sensitive covariates to the same degree that COMPAS does.
 Under this assumption, the MCR interval will contain the VI value for COMPAS.
 Applying our approach, we find that race, sex, and their potential proxy variables, are likely not the dominant predictive factors in the COMPAS score (see analysis and discussion in Section \ref{sec:Data-Analysis}).

-The tools we use to derive bounds for MCR and quite powerful and general, and can be used to make finite-sample (non-asymptotic) inferences for many other summary descriptions of well-performing models.
-For example, rather than describing how much well-performing models may rely on covariates of interest, the same techniques allow inference for the range of risk predictions that well-performing models may assign to a given covariate profile.
-In some cases, these novel techniques may provide finite-sample confidence intervals where none have previously existed.
-In others, they shed light on why certain types of model classes (for example, Neural Networks) have resisted rigorous inferential theory (see Section \ref{sec:Connection-confidence-CIs}).